A Survey on Data Augmentation in Large Model Era: Applications

 \subsubsection{Others}

-\citet{zheng2023augesc} developed an innovative approach for dialogue augmentation and created an augmentation dataset named AUGESC, specifically for emotional support conversation (ESC).
-Through interactive human evaluations using two BlenderBot models \citep{roller2020recipes}, one fine-tuned on ESConv \citep{liu2021towards} and the other further fine-tuned on AUGESC, it is demonstrated that AUGESC substantially enhances ESC performance in terms of Fluency, Identification, Comforting, and Suggestion. \citet{thakur2020augmented} introduced Augmented SBERT (AugSBERT), a data augmentation strategy, and evaluated it in both in-domain and domain adaptation tasks.
-Across all in-domain datasets, including Spanish-STS \citep{agirre2014semeval}, BWS (cross-topic) \citep{stab2018cross}, BWS (in-topic) \citep{stab2018cross}, Quora-QP \citep{wang2017bilateral}, and MRPC \citep{dolan2004unsupervised}, AugSBERT outperformed the bi-encoder SBERT \citep{reimers2019sentence} by 1 to 6 points (Spearman’s rank correlation $\rho\times100$ and F1 score of the positive class).
-It also surpassed the synonym replacement data augmentation technique in all tasks, which even had adverse effects on BWS and Quora-QP.
-Compared to the off-the-shelf USE model, AugSBERT showed improvements in performance metrics by 3 to 12 points for all tasks except Spanish-STS.
-In domain adaptation tasks, AugSBERT exceeded SBERT in nearly all source-target combination schemes using the Quora-Sprint combination, with improvements reaching up to 37 points (AUC(0.05) scores).
-AugSBERT is observed to perform better when the source domain is more general and the target domain more specialized. \citet{bonifacio2022inpars} proposed InPars, a method leveraging pre-trained models to generate synthetic data for enhancing information retrieval performance.
+\citet{zheng2023augesc} developed an innovative approach for dialogue augmentation and created an augmentation dataset named AUGESC for emotional support conversation (ESC).
+Through interactive human evaluations using two BlenderBot \citep{roller2020recipes} models, one fine-tuned on ESConv dataset \citep{liu2021towards} and the other further fine-tuned on AUGESC, it is demonstrated that AUGESC substantially enhances ESC performance in terms of Fluency, Identification, Comforting, and Suggestion. \citet{thakur2020augmented} introduced Augmented SBERT (AugSBERT), a method that utilizes a cross-encoder (BERT) to label additional input pairs, thereby expanding the training data for the bi-encoder (SBERT) in pairwise sentence scoring tasks.
+Across all in-domain datasets, AugSBERT outperforms the bi-encoder SBERT \citep{reimers2019sentence} by 1 to 6 points (Spearman’s rank correlation $\rho\times100$ and F1 score of the positive class).
+In domain adaptation tasks, AugSBERT exceeds SBERT up to 37 points (AUC(0.05) score). \citet{bonifacio2022inpars} proposed InPars, a method leveraging the pre-trained models to generate synthetic data for information retrieval.
 It is observed that unsupervised models fine-tuned with InPars outperform models of the same size in OpenAI's Search API.
-For instance, T5 with InPars, having 3 billion parameters, surpassed the larger Curie and Davinci models \citep{neelakantan2022text} by a considerable margin.
-InPars also outperformed Contriever \citep{izacard2021unsupervised} and cpt-text \citep{neelakantan2022text}.
-The efficacy of InPars and OpenAI's Search, which includes re-ranking documents using BM25 \citep{robertson1995okapi}, exceeds the performance reported by \citet{neelakantan2022text}.
-In paraphrasing tasks, EPA \citep{lu2023epa} demonstrates significant improvements in BLEU and ROUGE-L scores compared to ChatGPT \cite{openai_chatgpt}.
+For instance, T5 with InPars surpasses the larger Curie and Davinci models \citep{neelakantan2022text} by a considerable margin. \citep{lu2023epa} introduced a demonstration augmentation method, easy prompt augmentation (EPA).
+In paraphrasing tasks, EPA demonstrates significant improvements in BLEU (+0.22) and ROUGE-L (+0.34\%) scores compared to ChatGPT on Quora Question Pairs (QQP) dataset \citep{gong2022diffuseq}. \citet{wang2024large} leverages LLMs to generate augmented training signals for cold-start items in recommender systems.
+This method is applied to two well-established recommender system frameworks: NeuMF \citep{he2017neural} and SASRec \citep{kang2018self}.
+It is demonstrated that this approach significantly enhances the recall for both NeuMF and SASRec on the public Amazon review datasets. \citet{ye2024llm} introduced LLM-DA, a data augmentation strategy that makes use of LLMs to bolster the few-shot Named Entity Recognition (NER) task.
+In scenarios with limited resources, our method consistently improves model performance compared to existing approaches.
+Specifically, on the CoNLL'03 dataset \citep{sang2003introduction}, the proposed method improves the micro-F1 scores by at least 30\% compared to any other existing method.
+Additionally, when applied to the FEW-NERD dataset \citep{ding2021few}, LLM-DA surpasses the micro-F1 scores of methods without data augmentation, achieving a performance increase of 5\%-15\% in both 5-shot and 10-shot setups.